nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

 These quantities are defined for any `IntrinsicGeometryInterface`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.
 A full explanation of these operators is beyond the scope of these docs; see [these course notes](https://www.cs.cmu.edu/~kmcrane/Projects/DDG/paper.pdf) for one introduction.

-All operators are indexed over mesh elements according to the natural iteration order of the elements, or equivalently the indices from `HalfedgeMesh::getVertexIndices()` (etc).
+All operators are indexed over mesh elements according to the natural iteration order of the elements, or equivalently the indices from `SurfaceMesh::getVertexIndices()` (etc).

 ??? func "cotangent Laplacian"